History of the firearm: Revolvers

 Revolvers hold cartridges in a rotating cylinder, which serves as both a magazine and firing chamber.
 They were the earliest repeaters.
 Revolving rifles were sometimes called "turret guns".
 Single action revolvers were fired after manually cocking the hammer for each shot.
 This design dates from at least 1836, with the introduction of the Colt Paterson.
 Double-action revolvers emerged around the same time.
-They can be fired after cocking the trigger, but also by pulling the trigger without first cocking it.Double-action only or DAO revolvers can be fired only using the trigger.
+They can be fired after cocking the hammer, but also by pulling the trigger without first cocking it.
+Double-action only or DAO revolvers can be fired only using the trigger.

 The Springfield Model 1892–99 was used during the Spanish–American War.

 Self-loaders

 The first successful self-loader was the Gatling gun, a hand-cranked revolver.
 It was invented by Richard Jordan Gatling and fielded by the Union forces during the American Civil War.
 Self-loaders use energy to reload.
-The first successful self-loading rifle was the Mondragón rifle.
 The world's first machine gun was the Maxim gun, developed by British inventor Sir Hiram Maxim in 1884.

 The world's first successful self-loading rifle was the Mondragón rifle, designed in 1908 by Mexican general Manuel Mondragón.
 It was the first self-loading firearm able to be operated by one person.
 It was used during the Mexican Revolution (Mexican Army) and World War I (Imperial German Flying Corps).

 The first submachine gun, which fires pistol cartridges and can be used by one soldier, was the MP18.1, invented by Theodor Bergmann.
 It was introduced in 1918 by the German Army as the primary weapon of the Stosstruppen (assault groups specialized in trench combat).
 During World War II well-crafted versions such as the Thompson were replaced by mass-produced alternatives, such as the M3.

 The first successful assault rifle was the StG 44, introduced during World War II by the Germans.
 It was the first firearm to occupy the gap between rifles and submachine guns.
 The assault rifle was more powerful and had longer range than the submachine gun, but was less powerful and shorter range than standard rifles.
 It used intermediate size rounds as well and offered select-fire option (switch from full automatic to semi-automatic).
 The AK-47, commonly known as the "Kalashnikov", is the most manufactured assault rifle.

 The battle rifle was a select-fire rifle that retained the long range of the M1 Garand.
 NATO members adopted battle rifles of their own.
 In practice, the powerful cartridge of the battle rifle proved to be difficult to control during fully automatic fire.